-Because lymph tissue is found in so many parts of the body, NHL can start almost anywhere and can spread to almost any organ in the body.
-It most often begins in the lymph nodes, liver, spleen, or bone marrow, but can also involve the stomach, intestines, skin, thyroid gland, and brain or any other part of the body.
+Because lymphatic tissue is found in most parts of the body, NHL can start almost anywhere and can spread to almost any organ.
+It most often begins in the lymph nodes, liver, spleen, or bone marrow, but it can also involve the stomach, intestines, skin, thyroid gland, brain, or any other part of the body.

-There are different types and many subtypes of NHL.
-It is very important to know which type and subtype has been diagnosed because the type and subtype help doctors determine the best treatment and a patient’s chance of recovery.
-Specific information can be found in Subtypes of NHL.
+It is very important to know which type and subtype has been diagnosed because this information helps doctors determine the best treatment and a patient’s prognosis (chance of recovery).
+More specific information can be found in the Subtypes of NHL section of this guide.

-This section covers NHL in adults.
+This guide covers NHL in adults.
 Learn more about childhood NHL.